pusher/pusher-websocket-java/README.md

 ### Presence channels

+[Presence channels](http://pusher.com/docs/presence_channels) are private channels which provide additional events exposing who is currently subscribed to the channel.
+Since they extend private channels they also need to be authenticated (see [authenticating channel subscriptions](http://pusher.com/docs/authenticating_users)).

-[Presence channels](http://pusher.com/docs/presence_channels) can be subscribed to as follows:
+Presence channels can be subscribed to as follows:

 ```java
 PresenceChannel presenceChannel = pusher.subscribePresence( "presence-channel" );